Kavithma-Thushal/Hello-Shoes-2nd-Sem-Final/README.md

 implemented using Spring Boot.
 The backend offers robust RESTFul APIs that handle inventory management, order processing, customer management, and authentication.
-Leveraging Spring Boot's powerful features, such as dependency injection and JPA, it ensures efficient and scalable operations, supporting the frontend with a strong foundation for a smooth and responsive shoe shopping experience
+Leveraging Spring Boot's powerful features, such as dependency injection and JPA, it ensures efficient and scalable operations, supporting the frontend with a strong foundation for a smooth and responsive shoe shopping experience.

 ## 🛠️ Tech Stack